shenhuiying2017/azure-docs.es-es/articles/data-lake-analytics/data-lake-analytics-use-window-functions.md

             ORDER BY <identifier, > …[n] [ASC|DESC]
         ) AS <alias>

-**Notas**
+**Notes**

-- La primera fila de cualquier conjunto tiene un PERCENT\_RANK 0.
+- The first row in any set has a PERCENT_RANK of 0.
-- Los valores NULL se tratan como los valores más bajos posibles.
+- NULL values are treated as the lowest possible values.
-- Debe especificar la cláusula ORDER BY para calcular PERCENT\_RANK.
+- You must specify the ORDER BY clause to calculate PERCENT_RANK.
-- CUME\_DIST es similar a la función PERCENT\_RANK.
+- CUME_DIST is similar to the PERCENT_RANK function

-En el ejemplo siguiente se usa la función PERCENT\_RANK para calcular el percentil de latencia para cada consulta en una vertical.
+The following example uses the PERCENT_RANK function to compute the latency percentile for each query within a vertical.

-La cláusula PARTITION BY se especifica para particionar las filas en el conjunto de resultados por la vertical.
-La cláusula ORDER BY en la cláusula OVER ordena las filas de cada partición.
+The PARTITION BY clause is specified to partition the rows in the result set by the vertical.
+The ORDER BY clause in the OVER clause orders the rows in each partition.

-El valor devuelto por la función PERCENT\_RANK representa el orden de latencia de las consultas en una vertical como porcentaje.
+The value returned by the PERCENT_RANK function represents the rank of the queries’ latency within a vertical as a percentage.

     @result=